binerogroup/documentation/_sources/networking/site-to-site-vpn/prerequisites.rst.txt

 You will need the following information to get started:

-- An existing :doc:`private subnet <../router/private-subnet/index>` already setup in the platform which will be the local subnet (in :doc:`CIDR notation </networking/router/private-subnet/subnet-format>`) that is routed over IPsec to the remote subnet (which would be your office or secondary data center, for example).
+- An existing :doc:`subnet <../subnet/index>` already setup in the
+  platform which will be the local subnet (in :doc:`CIDR notation </networking/subnet/subnet-format>`) that is routed over IPsec to the remote subnet (which would be your office or secondary data center, for example).